fssudipta/IPL-Database-System/README.md

 For better understanding, I will add a YouTube video demonstration later.

+N.B.: User have to run the server.java at first, then you have to run the client.java file.
+Once the app has started, you have to sign up for each club.
+And you have to remember the password for each club, as for security purpose, I have not kept any .txt file for maintaining a password database.
+Then sign in to each club and then you can have the full access to the app.

 ![Screenshot 2025-01-02 152508](https://github.com/user-attachments/assets/4737bf1f-facc-4e79-887e-79daec0276a8)
 ![Screenshot 2025-01-02 152522](https://github.com/user-attachments/assets/21b30a6a-bd3c-4de5-bdc8-0ea67121e0a3)
 ![Screenshot 2025-01-02 152628](https://github.com/user-attachments/assets/14130e6c-7d0e-453d-99ef-10b7ec41fbff)